-Use tools like MS Project, or even a simple Excel spreadsheet to assist your planning.
-Organize the people and things you will need ahead of time and plan to do some early prototyping and QA to iron out early issues.
+Use tools like MS Project or even a simple Excel spreadsheet to assist your planning.
+Organize the people and things you will need ahead of time and plan to do some early prototyping and Q&A to iron out early issues.

-If your project is for an external client, encourage them at the start to build in some contingency into the budget (perhaps 10%).
+If your project is for an external client, encourage them at the start to build some contingency into the budget (perhaps 10%).
 This will allow them some room to move within the scope and will mean that it will be easier to get the project to completion without having to go back through Procurement for every little change.

-5. Communicate with the Team
+5. Communicate With the Team

 If your project spans multiple weeks or months (or even years), set up a regular meeting time with the team.
-If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Webex session.
+If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Zoom or Webex session.

-Make sure that each member of the team understands the bigger picture and that they all understand the effect of them doing a good (or bad) job will have on the other members of the team.
+Make sure that each member of the team understands the bigger picture and that they all understand the effect them doing a good (or bad) job will have on the other members of the team.
 Write up a project brief to help new members to get on board quickly and get up to speed.

 6. Test Early/Prototype

 No matter what you are building, don't get too far into production without testing how you are doing.
-If possible, build an early prototype and get that out to the decision makers for their input.
+If possible, build an early prototype and get that out to the decision-makers for their input.
 The earlier you get this input, the less re-working you will need to do later.

 The early testing or prototypes should try to test all aspects of the product.
-Get IT, end users, stakeholders and others involved in this early testing.
+Get IT, end users, stakeholders, and others involved in this early testing.

-Once you have gotten sign off on the early prototype and testing, you can move into full-scale development.
+Once you have gotten sign-off on the early prototype and testing, you can move into full-scale development.
 Here is where the bulk of the effort will be spent.

 It is vital to monitor your project throughout this stage.
-Set interim goals and deadlines and don't miss these—treat each as a client deadline.
+Set interim goals and deadlines, and don't miss these—treat each as a client deadline.

 Keep checking back in with the team and the client/stakeholders to ensure that the expectations are still the same and that you are on target to meet these.

-8 Report to the Client/Manage Expectations
+8. Report to the Client and Manage Expectations

 Clients like to know what is going on.
 They don't like to be left in the dark without reports as to how things are going.
-And they DON'T like surprises.
+And they don't like surprises.

-Be sure to report regularly to your client and let them know how things are going with their project—it is their money after all!
+Be sure to report regularly to your client and let them know how things are going with their project—it is their money, after all!

 If they are not holding up their side of the deal (providing feedback, providing anything!), be sure to let them know and to let them know how their delay will affect the timeline or budget.

 D-day has arrived.
 Tell the client before delivery when to expect the delivery—should they expect it first thing in the morning their time, last thing that night, noon, etc?
 A client can get angsty if they thought the delivery would be with them first thing that morning, and you actually meant to deliver it sometime before midnight!

 When you have delivered, be sure to tell the client that the delivery has been made and to let them know what the next steps are.
-Are they to sign off, provide feedback, inform other reviewers, etc?
+Are they to sign off, provide feedback, inform other reviewers, etc.?

-If your delivery is software and you are delivering it electronically, be sure to test that what you uploaded (e.g. to an FTP site), can, in fact, be successfully downloaded, unzipped, and run.
+If your delivery is software and you are delivering it electronically, be sure to test that what you uploaded (e.g., to an FTP site) can, in fact, be successfully downloaded, unzipped, and run.
 Be wary of the technical team member who assumes that just because they uploaded it, it must be fully there and intact!

-10. Hold a Wrap up/Lessons Learned Meeting
+10. Hold a Wrap-Up or Lessons Learned Meeting